Joysaha189/Implementation-Friendly-CNN-For-Sign-Language-Recognition-Using-Wi-Fi-CSI-Data/README.md

-Y. Ma, G. Zhou, S. Wang, H. Zhao, and W. Jung, “Signfi: Sign language recog

-nition using wifi,” Proceedings of the ACM on Interactive, Mobile, Wearable

-and Ubiquitous Technologies, vol. 2, no. 1, pp. 1–21, 2018.
+Y. Ma, G. Zhou, S. Wang, H. Zhao, and W. Jung, “Signfi: Sign language recognition using wifi,” Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies, vol. 2, no. 1, pp. 1–21, 2018.